mnielsen/finding_scenius/finding_scenius.md

 There are two paths we could take at this point.
 One is to adopt a narrow notion of scenius as the benefit a creative worker gets from their social scene.
-I'm prety sure this is how Eno intended it.
+I'm prety sure this is how Eno intended it, and it's certainly how Kevin Kelly discusses it.
 If we adopt this notion of scenius then it explicitly excludes the rich frontier.
 Any attempt to explain Florence and similar events must engage the question of the relative contribution of both scenius and the rich frontier.

 The other approach is to embrace a broader notion of scenius which includes both the benefits from working at a rich frontier _and_ the